 Further efforts were made to correlate the record of each hole with the seismic stratigraphy of the area.
-Physical properties and paleomagnetism, together with biostratigraphic and lithologic constraints were taken into consideration, and a core-log-seismic correlation was constructed.
+Physical properties and paleomagnetism, together with biostratigraphic and lithologic constraints, were taken into consideration, and a core-log-seismic correlation was constructed.

 Despite the uncertainties on the absolute depths, this model provides a means for the further investigation of the Site U1606 record across all holes.

-Site U1607 (proposed Site MB-07B), the easternmost site in the Expedition 400 site transect, is located at 74°29.5499'N, 60°34.9900'W at a water depth of 739 mbsl on the middle shelf landward of the Melville Bay Ridge (Figure F14).
-Extensive seismic and limited borehole data indicate that this site captures Megaunits C, D1, and D2, interpreted to be a late-middle Miocene sediment drift that overlies a succession of mainly hemipelagic strata, possibly of early Miocene to Oligocene age (Knutz et al., 2022) (Figure F14).
+Site U1607 (proposed Site MB-07B), the easternmost site in the Expedition 400 site transect, is located at 74°29.5499'N, 60°34.9900'W at 739 mbsl on the middle shelf landward of the Melville Bay Ridge (Figure F15) (see Background and objectives in the Site U1607 chapter [Knutz et al., 2025e]).
+Extensive seismic and limited borehole data indicate that this site captures Megaunits C, D1, and D2, interpreted to be a late-middle Miocene sediment drift that overlies a succession of mainly hemipelagic strata, possibly of early Miocene to Oligocene age (Knutz et al., 2022) (Figure F15).
 Accordingly, Site U1607 may capture the time period from 6 to 30 Ma.

-The sediment sequence comprising seismic Megaunits D1 and D2 represents gradual infilling of the remnant rift basin topography, comprising the Melville Bay Graben (MBG) and adjacent ridge complex.
+The sediment sequence comprising seismic Megaunits D1 and D2 represents gradual infilling of the remnant rift basin topography comprising the Melville Bay Graben (MBG) and adjacent ridge complex.
 The MBG was formed during an Early Cretaceous phase of continental rifting and ended during the early Paleocene as active seafloor spreading commenced in Baffin Bay (e.g., Gregersen et al., 2022).
 The overlying seismic Megaunit C is interpreted to be a shelf-based sediment drift receiving fine clastic input from nearby prodeltaic environments (Knutz et al., 2015).
-The boundary between Megaunits D2 and C is described as the mid-Miocene Unconformity (Hz d1).
-It occurs within a conformable sequence in the basin but is shown as an erosional feature on the adjacent structural highs.
-Two seismic unconformities, corresponding to regional horizons (Hz c1 and b1), are seen near to the top of the sequence.
-By correlating the seismic profile farther southward it becomes evident that part of Megaunit C has been removed by erosion (Knutz et al., 2015).
-Thus, apart from the seabed itself, some degree of hiatus development may be assigned to Hz c1 or d1.
-Based on the reflection strength, Hz b1 appears more prominently as an erosional unconformity.
+The boundary between Megaunits D2 and C is described as the mid-Miocene Unconformity (Horizon d1).
+It occurs within a conformable sequence in the basin but is shown as an erosional feature on the